 Brazil Clears Path Toward Marriage Equality

-May 14, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+May 14, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 Brazil’s National Council of Justice, which oversees the country’s judicial system, ruled today that government notaries cannot deny marriage licenses to same-sex couples.